HL7/fhir-us-mcc/input/pagecontent/index.md

 ### How to Read this Guide and Cautions
 This Guide is divided into several pages which are listed in the navigation bar at the top each page.
 The contents of each page are listed in a yellow "Contents" box at the top right of each page.

-### Profile Library
+### Value Set Library

-Rather than constraining over 75 templates into mutliple areas of the MCC FHIR Care Plan profile, we have referenced the base resources or profiles (most often US Core) and provide a [Library of Profiles ](https://trifolia-fhir-dev.lantanagroup.com/igs/lantana_prod_hapi_r4/MCC-IG/artifacts.html) on the Artifact Index Page.
-These profiles can be used wherever its relevenet profile is referenced.
-For example, the [Anemia Conditions Profile](http://hl7.org/fhir/us/mcc/StructureDefinition/AnemiaConditions) can be used wherever [US Core Condition](http://hl7.org/fhir/us/core/StructureDefinition/us-core-condition) is referenced.
+Rather than creating nearly 1000 profiles covering important concepts for chronic care coordination for use within the MCC FHIR Care Plan profile, we have created XX foundation profiles which conform to US Core Profiles (where available) adding constraints or extensions pertinent to their representation within a dynamic FHIR care plan.

-A FHIR IG addresses the needs of multiple audiences.
+This FHIR IG addresses the needs of multiple audiences.
 It provides technical artifacts that assist programmers when implementing standards-based FHIR application program interfaces (APIs) for specific purposes.
 It provides instructive material that explains how FHIR is used to accomplish specific use cases.
 It also provides general information that helps business analysts and technology decision-makers understand the use cases and benefits associated with achieving specific data exchange capabilities.
 A FHIR IG is as much a business planning tool as it is an educational resource and a technical specification.

 ### History of the Care Plan and Electronic Care Plans

 The concept of a care plan began as a teaching tool for nursing students to research and document the medical conditions their patients had and identify the associated nursing care and family support needed.
-This was document in a structured paper format that fostered the nursing process.
+This was documented in a structured paper format that fostered the nursing process.
 The nursing process is the identification of health concerns and related goals, and the interventions needed to meet those goals and then evaluating the meeting of those goals – the outcomes.
 Over the years, the care plan evolved from a student teaching tool to something required for most patients in some format by various regulating or certifying bodies, and further, from a nursing care based plan, to an interdisciplinary patient focused tool.

 Most major vendors have electronic Care Plan modules, but the degree to which the modules are implemented and actively used is unknown.
-Few, if any are exchanged standards ready or mapped to exhcnage standards.
+Few, if any, are exchanged standards ready or mapped to exchange standards.
 The first HL7 standard representing Care Plan was the C-CDA Care Plan document designed to represent an instance of an EHR Care Plan similar to the Continuity of Care (CCD) CDA.
-Many of the learnings and design for the FHIR Care Plan Resource and this IG were derived from the C-CDA Care Plan.
+Many of the learnings and designs for the FHIR Care Plan Resource and this IG were derived from the C-CDA Care Plan.
 There currently is a [ C-CDA on FHIR Pharmacy Care Plan FHIR Document ](http://hl7.org/fhir/us/phcp/)standard also representing an instance in time of a patient’s care plan.
 There is also an [IHE Profile Dynamic Care Planning Profile](https://wiki.ihe.net/index.php/Dynamic_Care_Planning.
-The Office of the National Coordinator (ONC) has put in to regulation requirements around goals and health concerns which can currently be met by free text.
+The Office of the National Coordinator (ONC) has put into regulation requirements around goals and health concerns which can currently be met by free text.
 The Dynamic Care Planning (DCP) Profile provides the structures and transactions for care planning and sharing Care Plans that meet the needs of many, such as providers, patients and payers.
-The DCP profile leverages the FHIR Care Plan resource, but does not specify describe or define the use of it for representing specific conditions or multiple conditions.
+The DCP profile leverages the FHIR Care Plan resource, but does not specify, describe or define the use of it for representing specific conditions or multiple conditions.
 We are unaware of any real world implementations of it at this time.

 We believe that this IG will be the first fully defined HL7 FHIR IG leveraging the FHIR Care Plan resources as its backbone structure for representing a dynamic care plan and testing its ability to bring together aggregated patient care plan data including patient outcomes.